nickshevchenko/Pokemon_go/README.md

 ####On click on Pokemon card a new Pokemon view will be opened for the selected Pokemon.
 This view contains more detailed info about selected Pokemon' abilities.

 #####Hope you'll enjoy the app!
 For more details, please contact me via email: nick.shevchyenko@gmail.com
+######Currently I'm working on adding a filter for Pokemons types, adaptive stype and js improvements such as making the code satisfied to ErmaScript 6 requirements.